|Deadlines:||Fall – March 15 (Applications must be complete by December 15 for priority scholarship consideration.)|

 - The program director/advisor must pre-approve all course selections and course sequencing by developing a “program of study” prior to the student’s initial registration.
 Graduate certificate students meet with their advisor each semester before registration.
 All changes in this program of study must be pre-approved by the program director/advisor.

-- Course Requirements: Since most graduate certificate students are currently enrolled in an MPH program or have previously earned a graduate degree, most course credits will be selected from the program-specific course list.
+- Course Requirements: Since most graduate certificate students are currently enrolled in an MPH program or have previously earned a graduate degree, most course credits are selected from the program-specific course list.
 Under no circumstances may a certificate student enroll in fewer than 9 credits of program-specific courses.

 - Grade Point Requirement: A 3.0 (B average) overall grade-point average or above is required for the award of the certificate.

 - Time Limit Requirement: The certificate must be completed within two years.

 - Transfer Credit Policy: The program director/advisor may approve up to 4 graduate credits that have not been applied to a previous graduate degree to be transferred to the graduate certificate.
 The course(s) must be relevant to the graduate certificate.
 Credits must have been earned in the last three years with a grade of 3.0 or above.